-British artist Tracey Emin uses a variety of media: installations, paintings, sculptures, videos, prints, photography, embroidery, neon, and ready-made elements to make an autobiographical and confessional art, which tells of her life experiences.
+One of the Young British Artists (YBA) Tracey Emin uses a variety of media: installations, paintings, sculptures, videos, prints, photography, embroidery, neon, and ready-made elements to make an autobiographical and confessional art, which tells of her life experiences.

 Born in London, Emin grew up in Margate, a town on the south coast of England.
-She studied painting at the Royal College of Art.
+In 1987, she moved to London and studied painting at the Royal College of Art.
 In 1989 to 1990, Emin became pregnant and had an abortion.
 She stopped art, stopped reading, and – according to her – stopped living.
 She had already smashed her paintings the year before, and in 1989 she threw a load of them into the trash.
 She then destroyed everything in 1990.
 One of the few things that remained was her “After My Abortion,” a 1990 watercolor on paper.

 Emin began to include writing into her art when she realized that she herself had some value.
 She had always kept a diary and was a prolific letter writer.
 Incorporating the written word into her art opened up a part of her which she hadn’t explored before.
 Her handwriting appears in her works and is reproduced in embroidery, neon, or mono print.
 Her appliqué blankets: “Love Poem” 1996, “Mad Tracey From Margate, Everyone’s Been There“ 1997, and “Something Really Terrible” 2001 contain her written messages about her feelings.